google/googletest/googletest/docs/primer.md

 of _Test Case_, so it's not much of a problem here.
 But the term _Test Case_ as was used in Google Test is of contradictory sense and thus confusing.

-googletest recently started replacing the term _Test Case_ by _Test Suite_ The
+googletest recently started replacing the term _Test Case_ by _Test Suite_.
+The
 preferred API is TestSuite*.
 The older TestCase* API is being slowly deprecated and refactored away